Preachers' College | May 15-17, 2014

 Are you called to preach the Word of God but have not had a chance to learn how?
-Are you a pastor who would like to improve your preaching through some practical training?

 In the spirit of C.H.
 Spurgeon's effective school for training preachers, the Center for Preaching is pleased to provide the Preachers' College.

 The Preachers' College is designed to give training in basic homiletic principles in an intensive two and half day seminar to lay members who occasionally preach in their churches.
 The purpose is to provide men and women who have been called to preach with the essential tools needed to compose and present biblical, relevant, and effective sermons.

 Who Should Attend